NotAFakeRa/Front_end_CW_searches/README.md

 The main output is a web page, using a really basic application of the Django web framework.

 The root file is <a href="https://github.com/NotAFakeRa/Front_end_CW_searches/blob/master/createHTML.py">createHTML.py</a>, which calls a whole lot of other scripts.

-One script just reads basic information to display as an overview.
+A couple of scripts, <a href="https://github.com/NotAFakeRa/Front_end_CW_searches/blob/master/plotUpperLimits.py">plotUpperLimits.py</a> and <a href="https://github.com/NotAFakeRa/Front_end_CW_searches/blob/master/readOptimalStretch.py">readOptimalStretch.py</a>  just read basic information to display as an overview.

 Another script, <a href="https://github.com/NotAFakeRa/Front_end_CW_searches/blob/master/lookThresh.py">lookThresh.py</a> is quite a sophisticated statistical exercise.